GREAT NEWS !

 Delighted to report that many organisations are already engaging in this community initiative.
 Click here to see the latest news.

 We are a community group, and whilst we offer encouragement, support and advice, the ADF cannot accept responsibility for the maintenance and state of readiness of any equipment in the event of an emergency.
 We are working hard to try to establish a maintenance process that will we believe help to maintain these essential life saving pieces of equipment and identify any failure so that it can be acted upon.
-We expect to have this in place by the end of 2019 with a group of volunteer guardians, however the follow up action in many cases will remain the responsibility of groups or individuals outside of our control and we can therefore not accept any liability for it!
+We expect to have this in place soon and in the meantime are working with a group of volunteer guardians to ensure the locations are monitored for readiness, however the follow up action in many cases will remain the responsibility of groups or individuals outside of our control and we can therefore not accept any liability for it!